python/cpython/Doc/c-api/object.rst

    Return a pointer to :py:attr:`~object.__dict__` of the object *obj*.
    If there is no ``__dict__``, return ``NULL`` without setting an exception.

-   Calling this function` may need to allocate memory for the dictionary, so it is may be more efficient to call :c:func:`PyObject_GetAttr` when accessing an attribute on the object.
+   This function may need to allocate memory for the dictionary, so it may be more efficient to call :c:func:`PyObject_GetAttr` when accessing an attribute on the object.